PanTrakX/Generic-MMO-Backend/README.md

 1. PlayerClient requests all the needed data from the UniverseServer at `/api/universe/user/{...}`
 #### 1.2.3 Connecting To A Game Server
 1. PlayerClient requests an available game server from the MatchmakingServer with some parameters
-2. The MatchmakingServer checks if there is an available GameInstanceServer on the database with these parameters
+2. The MatchmakingServer checks if there is an available GameServerInstance on the database with these parameters
-3. If there is an available GameInstanceServer, the MatchmakingServer responds to the PlayerClient with the IP and the Port of the GameInstanceServer, else it is gonna send a request to the GameServerManager to spawn one
+3. If there is an available GameServerInstance, the MatchmakingServer responds to the PlayerClient with the IP and the Port of the GameServerInstance, else it is gonna send a request to the GameServerManager to spawn one

 ## 2. API Specification